-As figure I.1 shows, Medicare's costs under current law rise steadily from their current level of 3.7 percent of GDP in 2018 to 6.0 percent in 2043.
-Costs then continue to grow, but at a slower rate, until reaching 6.5 percent in 2093.
-Under the illustrative alternative, in which adherence to the MACRA and ACA cost-reducing measures erodes, projected costs would continue rising steadily throughout the projection period, reaching 6.3 percent of GDP in 2043 and 9.0 percent in 2093.
+As figure I.1 shows, Medicare's costs under current law rise steadily from their current level of 3.7 percent of GDP in 2019 to 6.0 percent in 2044.
+Costs then continue to grow, but at a slower rate, until reaching 6.5 percent in 2094.
+Under the illustrative alternative, projected costs would continue rising steadily throughout the projection period, reaching 6.3 percent of GDP in 2044 and 8.5 percent in 2094.

 As the preceding discussion explains, and as the substantial differences between current-law and illustrative alternative projections demonstrate, Medicare's actual future costs are highly uncertain for reasons apart from the inherent challenges in projecting health care cost growth over time.
-The Board recommends that readers interpret the current-law estimates in the report as the outcomes that would be experienced under the Trustees' economic and demographic assumptions if the productivity adjustments in the ACA and the physician price updates in MACRA can be and are sustained in the long range.
+The Board recommends that readers interpret the current-law estimates in the report as the outcomes that would be experienced under the Trustees' economic and demographic assumptions if the required cost-reduction provisions can be sustained in the long range.
 Readers are encouraged to review section V.C for further information on this important subject.
 The key financial outcomes under the illustrative alternative scenario are shown with the current-law projections throughout this report.